 - Both parent’s respective wishes (will try to be as equitable as possible)

 The court will most likely not take into account these factors:

 - Whom the child wishes to spend more or less time with

 - Whether or not one of the parents has violated their parenting time agreement

-To schedule a case evaluation with our family law attorney in Stuart, feel free to call us today at (772) 210-9097.
-Call now and modify your time sharing plan quickly and efficiently.
+To schedule a case evaluation with our modifications attorneys in Stuart, feel free to call us today at (772) 210-9097.
+Call now and modify your time sharing plan quickly and efficiently in Florida.

 “I and my child are SO GRATEFUL for how he made this process feel once he was involved.”